viewstools/docs/DevEnvironmentSetup.md

 5. To install expo ios `exp install:ios` (you might need to run `sudo xcode-select -s /Applications/Xcode.app`)
 6. To start project run `yarn start` - you will get a QR code and URL.
 You can scan the code with your mobile or copy the code
 7. In a new tab (CMD+t) run `expo ios` - it will open the simulator
-8. Scroll to the right on the simulator screen and open Expo app
+8. Swipe to the right on the simulator screen and open Expo app
-9. Click on the clipboard shortcut, your project will open
+9. Click on the clipboard shortcut in Terminal and your project will open

 # Windows for React DOM